 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take this drug with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 - Tell all of your health care providers that you take this drug.
 This includes your doctors, nurses, pharmacists, and dentists.

-- Do not have any kind of sex when this drug is on your genital or anal skin.
+- Avoid any sexual activity when this drug is on your genital or anal skin.

 - Do not use if the wart or the skin around the wart is swollen or irritated.
 Talk with your doctor.